-Applications for Community Council local Grants
+Applications to the Community Council Local Grants Scheme (CCLGS)

 Terms and Conditions of the Grant Scheme

-ANCBC funds provided by ScottishPower Renewables (SPR) are linked to Harestanes Windfarm and under the agreement with SPR can be used to support a wide range of costs and activities including equipment, running costs for local groups, staff or sessional worker costs, consultations, maintenance or refurbishment of community facilities and capital costs to purchase or develop community assets.
+ANCBC funds provided by ScottishPower Renewables (SPR) are linked to Harestanes Windfarm and, under the agreement with SPR, can be used to support a wide range of costs and activities, including equipment, running costs for local groups, staff or sessional worker costs, consultations, maintenance or refurbishment of community facilities and capital costs to purchase or develop community assets.

 Applications that address any of the following issues are particularly welcomed:

 - Community facilities, services, transport, open spaces, affordable housing, community development, reduction of poverty, and care of the elderly

 - Environmental projects – including climate change reduction and progress towards net-zero carbon emissions